15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- Authentication helper methods
-    - Add helper method to use in view
+- Controller Restriction
+    - Add restriction for articles at controller level
+    - Add same restrictions for user at controller level for users